unarsezer/Football-Analytics/MinPlayed&Age_Viz/code.md

-# How to make a Minutes Played & Age Viz with GGPLOT2
+# How to make a Minutes Played & Age Visual with GGPLOT2

 ## Packages
 ```r